The Best Things to Do in Pennsylvania

 Another historically significant site in Pennsylvania is the city of Philadelphia, which at one point was the capital of the U.S. There are so many things to see in the city, but the two main historical sites are the Liberty Bell and Independence Hall, both of which are free to visit.

-• Be sure to watch National Treasure before you come!
+• Be sure to watch National Treasure (and Night at the Museum) before you come!

 • Also watch Hamilton, if you haven’t already watched it for Valley Forge.